 ReStore Senior Manager Jill Carmody explains, “We want to be good stewards of the donations that we receive.
 Finding the next home for our items honors each and every donation.
 Some items have become obsolete and cannot be resold.
 Recycling gives us a chance to breath a new life into the product.
 Every time we are diverting something from being buried in the earth is a win for the future.
 It is a big reason that donors are turning to us with their donation.
 I hear all the time, ‘I just can’t throw this away in the trash.
 There is value here.’
 We try to find the value in everything.”

-If you have great recycling or environmentally friendly resources to share, add a comment below.
 We hope you make ReStore a regular stop when buying home improvement items or donating items you no longer need that have value—even after Earth Month ends.